storacha/specs/w3-session.md

 #### Agent Requesting Authorization

-Resource (`with` field) MUST be set to [`did:key`] agent identifier requesting an authorization.
+The resource (`with` field) MUST be set to the [`did:key`] of the [agent] requesting an authorization.

-> ℹ️ Note that it MAY be different from the issuer of the authorization request.
-The issuer is irrelevant, as long as it has been delegated `access/claim` capability from  the [agent].
+> ℹ️ It should be noted that the resource specified in the with field of the authorization request is not required to be the same as the issuer of the request.
+The identity of the issuer is not important as long as it has been granted the `access/claim` capability by the [agent].

 #### Account Granting Authorization

-The OPTIONAL `nb.iss` field, if specified MUST be set to the [account] DID from which desired capabilities (`nb.att`) are requested.
+The `nb.iss` field MUST be set to the [account] DID from which the desired capabilities (`nb.att`) are being requested.

-If `nb.iss` field is omitted, request MUST be interpreted as desire to fetch UCAN delegations to the [agent] that match requested capabilities (described by `nb.iss` field).

 #### Requested Capabilities

-The `nb.att` field MUST conform to the `CapabilityRequest` [IPLD schema].
-It MUST specify set of capabilities [agent] is requesting.

-The `{ "can": "*" }` is equivalent to [sudo] access and represents request for for [superuser] permissions and SHOULD be reserved for special cases.
+The `nb.att` field MUST adhere to the `CapabilityRequest` [IPLD schema] and MUST specify the capabilities that the [agent] is requesting.
+The `{ "can": "*" }` is equivalent to [sudo] access and should be reserved for special cases as it represents a request for [superuser] permissions.

-It is generally RECOMMENDED that [agent]s request only a set of capabilities needed to complete a user initiated action and when user initiates such action.
+In general, it is RECOMMENDED that [agents] only request the set of capabilities that are necessary to complete a user-initiated action and only when the user initiates such an action.

-### Authorization Example
+### Authorization Request Example

 > Agent `did:key:z6Mkk89bC3JrVqKie71YEcc5M1SMVxuCgNx6zLZ8SYJsxALi` requests a `store/*` capability from `alice@web.mail` account